 He’s connecting with the way that they’ve struggled.

-“Since then, I’ve been in business for 18 years,” as trust.
+“Since then, I’ve been in business for 18 years,” that’s trust.
 “I’ve made nine business profitable,” more trust.
 “I bring in 10 million in revenue every year.”
 More trust.

 And this just continues with more reasons to trust him.
 Now we’ve got his solution section.
 So here are two ways he helps his customers win: He’ll buy the practice or he’ll help them start a practice.

 Now let’s get started.
 Schedule your evaluation.
-So you see here we had the results and we have a Call to action right there together.
+So you see here we had the results and we have a call to action right there.
 This is a fantastic example of a solid About page.

 Here’s another client that we had.
 This is Learn To Make A Product.
 They help you take your idea for a product from idea all the way through the entire process of finding a factory, manufacturing it and selling it.